tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ![Diagram of the classes involved in expressing data quality improvement needs with Amendments.](bdqffdq_data_quality_needs_amendment.svg "Expressing data quality needs: Amendments")

 Formally, in the Data Quality Needs level, the framework starts with a Use Case, a framing of some use to which data may be put.
 Use cases are related to the formal description of data quality needs through policies and contexts.
-Contexts (ContextualizedCriterion, ContextualizedDimension, ContextualizedEnhancement, ContextualizedIssue) relate the specification of a need, such as a Validation, to the information elements that need to be examined, and to the resource type that is operated on.
+Contexts (ContextualizedCriterion, ContextualizedDimension, ContextualizedEnhancement, ContextualizedIssue) relate the specification of a need, such as a Validation, to the Information Elements that need to be examined, and to the resource type that is operated on.
 Each of the tests described in this standard has a formal specification that includes each of these elements.
-A Use Case includes a set of policies, policies relate the use case to contexts, contexts link information elements to needs and to resource types, a need specify what properties data must have to have quality.
+A Use Case includes a set of policies, policies relate the use case to contexts, contexts link Information Elements to needs and to resource types, a need specify what properties data must have to have quality.

 Data quality needs can relate to the data quality of single records (bdqffdq:SingleRecord) or of datasets (bdqffdq:MultiRecord).